infretis/infretis/examples/gromacs/puckering/README.md

 * **5:** What do you think the commands in the last command block above do?

 # Step 1: Equilibration
 Navigate to the `step1_equilibration` folder and get an overview of the directory structure.
-Perform an energy minimization and an NVT and NPT equilibration.
+Perform an energy minimization (EM) and an NVT and NPT equilibration in the provided directories.
 Here are some commands to speed up the process.
 ```bash
 gmx grompp -f em.mdp -p ../../gromacs_input/topol.top -c ../../gromacs_input/conf.g96 -o em.tpr
 gmx mdrun -deffnm em -ntomp 2 -ntmpi 1 -pin on -v